Local Energy Insight: Responding to the Onshore Wind Consultation – A Regen Briefing Session

 A key part of the consultation is around the changes to the National Planning Policy Framework (NPPF) to allow more ‘flexible’ approach to local consenting.
 There are also sections on engaging local communities and local benefits.

-To help you respond to the consultation – this briefing session will be an opportunity to hear from Regen experts and ask questions about what the consultation means for communities.
+To help you respond to the consultation – this briefing session was an opportunity to hear from Regen experts and ask questions about what the consultation means for communities.

-We will also be producing a briefing document to help you respond to the consultation which closes on 1st March 2023.
+We also produced a briefing document to help you respond to the consultation which closed on 1st March 2023.
 This guide is sponsored by National Grid for local authorities and communities.

-Anyone signed up to this event will receive a copy when it is published.
+Anyone signed up to this event received a copy when it is published.

 Agenda